 You know that political bumper sticker that goes, "If you're not outraged, you're not paying attention"?
-It might as well have applied to the market last year and at the start of this one.
-Until the recent rally, 2008-09 was a terrible, awful, and downright painful time to be an investor.
+It might as well apply to the market these days.
+It's been a tough decade to be an investor.

 A shocking and somewhat interesting statistic

 A whopping 70% of all stocks traded on the major U.S. exchanges are down over the trailing three-year period.
 That's more than 4,000 names in the red -- a list that includes seemingly "defensive" stocks such as PepsiCo

 So, if you lost money of late, don't feel bad.
 There was no hiding from this downturn.
 The good news is that all of this historical underperformance means there are some cheap stocks out there.

 Take Barrett Business Services, for example.
 I found this tiny West Coast professional-employer organization and staffing company during my work as the micro-cap analyst for our Motley Fool Hidden Gems service.
 At the time, it was trading for a little more than $20 per share.
 I liked the CEO, I liked the balance sheet, I liked the track record, and I thought it looked cheap.
 So I told people to buy it.